Corporate Governance

 Board of Directors

-(officers and position as of the end of March 2024)
+FY2024 Board of Directors attendance (officers and position as of the end of March 2025)

-In principle, the Board of Directors meets once a month, and monitors business execution by directors and executive officers while making resolutions and reporting on progress of the Medium-Term Management Plan and business plans of SMFL and the SMFL Group, organizational and personnel matters, other important management matters, and matters stipulated by laws, regulations, the Articles of Incorporation, and the Regulations of the Board of Directors.
+In principle, the Board of Directors meets once a month.
+The Board of Directors makes resolutions and reports on progress of the Medium-Term Management Plan and business plans of SMFL and the SMFL Group, organizational and personnel matters, other important management matters, and matters stipulated by laws, regulations, the Articles of Incorporation, and the Regulations of the Board of Directors, and supervises business execution by directors and executive officers.

 Structure for Execution of Business

-With regard to business operations, SMFL has established meetings such as the Information Liaison Meeting which serve as venues for wide-ranging and flexible communication of information and exchange of opinions, as well as various committees that serve as cross-departmental organizations for coordination and discussion, in order to deliberate important business reports and specific measures.
+With regard to business operations, SMFL has established meetings such as the Information Liaison Meeting which serve as opportunities for wide-ranging and flexible communication of information and exchange of opinions, as well as various committees that serve as cross-departmental organizations for coordination and discussion, in order to deliberate important business reports and specific measures.

 Conditions for Resolutions on Director Appointments